strumtrar/virtio-spec/net-workstream/features-1.4.md

 # 2. Summary
 1. Device counters visible to the driver
-2. Low latency tx virtqueue for PCI transport
+2. Low latency tx and rx virtqueues for PCI transport

 # 3. Requirements
 ## 3.1 Device counters